aakashH242/otel-api-scraper/docs/CONFIGURATION/sources/README.md

 ### `attributes`

 Attach key-value pairs to telemetry as resource/span attributes.
+Every telemetry point created will always have the `source` label which is the name of the API source from the config.

 ```yaml
 attributes: